Dara Kass

-Dara Ann Kass (born September 6, 1977) is a practicing emergency medicine physician and a consultant in healthcare policy and impact.
-She is a longtime advocate for advancing the careers of women in medicine.
-While treating patients during the Coronavirus disease (COVID-19) pandemic, Kass became infected, sharing her disease course and serving as a public health messenger.
-Since the Dobbs v.
-Jackson Women's Health Organization supreme court decision, Dobbs v.
-Jackson Women's Health Organization she has focused on healthcare policy and advocacy related to reproductive healthcare, specifically on the care patients receive in Emergency Departments.
+Dara Ann Kass (born September 6, 1977) is an American emergency medicine physician, healthcare policy consultant, and equity advocate.
+She is a Professor of the Practice at the Brown University School of Public Health and an attending emergency physician at NYC Health + Hospitals, Lincoln.
+Kass is a longtime advocate for gender equity and advancing the careers of women in medicine.
+During the Coronavirus disease (COVID-19) pandemic, she served as a prominent public health communicator, frequently sharing her clinical experiences after contracting the virus.
+Following the Dobbs v.
+Jackson Women's Health Organization Supreme Court decision, her work has focused extensively on reproductive healthcare policy and protecting access to sterilizing care within the emergency department setting.

-Early life
+Early life and education

 Kass was born and raised in Brooklyn, New York.
-Her mother was an emergency medicine nurse at Brookdale Hospital in Brooklyn and inspired Kass's career in medicine.
-She attended the University of Maryland, College Park, where she received her Bachelor of Science degree in neurobiology and physiology in 1998.
-She returned to Brooklyn to study medicine at SUNY Downstate Medical School, where she received her Doctor of Medicine degree in 2003.
-From 2003 to 2007, she completed her residency training in emergency medicine at SUNY Downstate Kings County Hospital.
+Inspired by her mother, who worked as an emergency medicine nurse at Brookdale Hospital, she pursued a career in medicine.
+She attended the University of Maryland, College Park, receiving a Bachelor of Science degree in neurobiology and physiology in 1998.
+She earned her Doctor of Medicine degree from SUNY Downstate Medical School in 2003, and subsequently completed her residency training at SUNY Downstate Kings County Hospital from 2003 to 2007.